lindestad/aa-energi-2025/README-ENGLISH.md

 ---

-# Å Energi Hydropower Modeling
+# Large Hydropower Modeling - Revenge of the MLP!

 > **Goal:** Predict multiple targets (y1..y4) from 10 input variables (x1..x10).
 > **Data:** Provided by Å Energi, with millions of rows of operational logs (we assume).